notenoughneon/neonblog/README.md

 * mod_rewrite
 * PHP-Mf2

-All configurable parameters are in `$config` in `common.php`.
+All configurable parameters are in `config.json`.
 It relies on IndieAuth for authentication, so you must set at least one IndieAuth compatible rel-me link.
 Posts are stored as html fragments in `p`.
 Posting order is defined by lexicographic order of the filenames.
 This may change in the future to reflect the `published` date parsed from the files.

 Received webmentions are queued in the file `webmentions.json`.
 To process the queue, manually run